Marielle Hall: USA Track and Field

 At the 2017 Boston Athletic Association road 5 km in April 2017, Hall placed 4th in a time of 15:08.

 US Road Championships

 NCAA

 For college, Hall chose to compete for the Texas Longhorns women's cross country where she was a 3-Time All-American, Seven-Time Big-12 Champion.
 Hall won 5000 meters title at 2014 NCAA Division I Outdoor Track and Field Championships in a tactical 15:35.11 for the Texas Longhorns.
 During the 2013 cross country season, Hall won the individual title at the Big 12 Conference cross country championships and took 29th place for All-American honors at NCAA national championships.

 Hall graduated from University of Texas at Austin in 2014.
+Hall has represented Nike at local, national, and international events, created social media content for running products and apparel, collaborated with Nike's marketing team to launch the ZoomX Invincible, and attended New York Fashion Week.
+She has also contributed written material to Runner's World.

 Personal

 Born in Philadelphia, Hall grew up in Mount Laurel, New Jersey.
 She graduated from the Haddonfield Memorial High School in Haddonfield, New Jersey in 2010 and University of Texas at Austin in 2014.
 In Fall 2014, Hall moved to train with coach Derek Thompson and the Juventus Track Club of Philadelphia.
 In Fall 2017, Hall moved to coach Jerry Schumacher's Portland based group Bowerman Track Club.
 In Fall 2021, Hall moved to coach Kurt Benninger in Providence, Rhode Island.